The story of Mr Bill Wallace - J Ward's oldest inmate

 J ward was built in 1859 and opened in 1861 as a Goldfields prison were three men were hung and buried in the courtyard.
 In 1886 it was acquired by the lunacy department as a section of Aradale Lunatic Asylum remained as J Ward.
 It would serve as a prison to the criminally insane housing the most mentally disturbed and dangerous men in Victoria right up until 1991 when it was closed.
 One of these men was Mr Bill Wallace.

 In 1926, Bill Wallace was suspected of murdering a man in a café in Melbourne.
 The man entered Waterloo Café in Kind Street and sat down to light up a cigarette.
-Smoking was a regular part of life back then and people could freely smoke pretty much anywhere they wanted to, if it was OK by Wallace.
+Smoking was a regular part of life back then and people could freely smoke pretty much anywhere they wanted to.
+Wallace who hated smoking at the time told him to put it out.
 After he refused, Wallace waited for him outside in the street and shot him.
 A policeman who was nearby heard the shot and ran to the scene of the crime and arrested Wallace.
 He refused to answer any questions or talk about the crime.
 As there were no witnesses and no admission to the crime, Wallace was found unfit to plead and was declared insane by 2 Doctors.
 He was sentenced to be held at J Ward at the Governor’s pleasure.
 It means that the Governor could hold Wallace as long as he wanted to, and could release him once he was convinced that he was cured.

 Wallace however refused to speak to the Doctors so was never released..
 He spent the rest of his life institutionalised.
 57 Years at J Ward and 7 at Aradale until his death at the age of 108.
 It is thought that he had a wife and family at the time and he was said to have possibly made arrangements with figures in the underworld to care for them, but Wallace never spoke of them again.